KCNQ2 developmental and epileptic encephalopathy: Pathophysiology

-KCNQ2 channels are voltage-dependent K+ currents which represent the molecular basis of the M-current (a voltage-gated and K+-selective current which derives its name from its suppression upon activation of M1 muscarinic receptors).
+KCNQ2 channels are voltage-dependent K+ currents that represent the molecular basis of the M-current (a voltage-gated and K+-selective current which derives its name from its suppression upon activation of M1 muscarinic receptors).

 KCNQ2 encephalopathy is caused by heterozygous missense or in-frame indel mutations shown to have a dominant negative (DN; >50% reduction of the M-current density), or gain of function effect (GOF; >100% of the M-current density) when co-expressed with wild-type subunits.

 Diagnosis

 KCNQ2 is ultimately diagnosed by molecular genetic testing.
 Approaches include the use of a multigene panel that includes the KCNQ2 gene and other genes of interest, comprehensive genomic testing, or a single-gene test for pathogenic variants of the KCNQ2 gene.

 Management

-Anticonvulsant drugs can be efficacious at reducing seizure frequency and severity.
+Anticonvulsant drugs can be efficacious in reducing seizure frequency and severity.
 Alternate treatments such as specialized diets, surgery and devices can be investigated if medications are unable to control the seizures.